getty-zig/getty/README.md

 Getty is a serialization and deserialization framework for the Zig programming language.

-There are two components in Getty: a **data model** and a **data format interface**.
-Together, they allow any supported data type to be serialized or deserialized by any conforming data format.
+At its core, Getty is composed of two components: a **data model** and a **data format interface**.
+Together, they allow for any supported data type to be serialized into any conforming data format, and likewise for any conforming data format to be deserialized into any supported data type.

 Getty takes advantage of Zig's powerful compile-time features when serializing and deserializing data.
-Because of this, Getty avoids any overhead associated with more costly methods, such as runtime reflection.
-In addition, `comptime` enables all data types supported by Getty (and therefore all data structures composed of those types) to *automatically* become serializable and deserializable.
+As a result, Getty is able to avoid most, if not all, of the overhead that often arises when using more traditional serialization methods, such as runtime reflection.
+Furthermore, `comptime` allows for all data types supported by Getty (and therefore all data structures composed of those types) to *automatically* become serializable and deserializable.

 ## Contributing